iltuoconsulenteit/DocCropper/README.md

 This project uses [Interact.JS](https://github.com/taye/interact.js) for managing draggable corner points.

 The frontend allows the user to:
-- Upload one or more images (on mobile devices the file picker lets you choose existing photos or take a new picture)
+- Upload images with the file picker.
+Mobile devices can capture multiple photos or choose from the gallery, while desktop users may also drag and drop files
 - Add more images later without losing previously processed ones
 - Manually adjust the four corners of each image
 - Submit data (image, coordinates, size) to the backend